Dasync/Dasync/README.md

 You may [sign-up for the early experience](https://www.dasync.io/#comp-jyrluu0u) with a final managed solution that is under development.

 ## Problems it Solves
-1. Unified Service Communication - both external and internal, HTTP, gRPC, message queues, event streams.
+1. Unified Service Communication - both external and internal; HTTP, gRPC, message queues, event streams.
 1. API specification is auto-generated.
 1. Pub-Sub is simply declarative in the code.
 1. Transparent serialization and wire format.